 - Where parties have agreed in writing that disputes between them in respect of a defined legal relationship, whether contractual or not, shall be referred to arbitration under the Association's Rules for the Conduct of Arbitration, then such disputes shall be settled in accordance with these Standard Procedure Rules subject to such modification as the parties may agree in writing. - 2 For purposes of paragraph 1, an agreement in writing includes an electronic communication if the information contained in it is accessible so as to be useable for subsequent reference. - 3.
 For purposes of paragraph 2, "electronic communication" means a communication by means of data messages and "data message" means data generated, sent, received or stored by electronic means and includes a stored record. - 4.
-These Rules shall come into force on 1 January 2018 and, unless the parties have agreed otherwise, shall apply to any arbitration which is commenced on or after that date. - 5.
+These Rules shall come into force on 1 November 2021 and, unless the parties have agreed otherwise, shall apply to any arbitration which is commenced on or after that date. - 5.
 These Rules shall govern the arbitration except that where any of these Rules is in conflict with a provision of the law applicable to the arbitration from which the parties cannot derogate, that provision shall prevail. - 6.
-In these Rules: - (a) "Agreement" means the written agreement entered into between the parties; - (b) "Association" refers to the Association of Arbitrators (Southern Africa) or a non-profit company incorporated as its successor; - (c) "Arbitral tribunal" includes a sole arbitrator or all the arbitrators where more than one are appointed; - (d) "Interim measure" refers to an interim measure as defined in article 26, paragraph 2.
+In these Rules: - (a) "Agreement" means the written agreement entered into between the parties; - (b) "Arbitral tribunal" includes a sole arbitrator or all the arbitrators where more than one are appointed; - (c) "Association" refers to the Association of Arbitrators (Southern Africa) NPC or its successor-in-title; - (d) "Hearing" means both an oral hearing in person and a remote hearing; - (e) "Interim measure" refers to an interim measure as defined in article 28, paragraph 2; - (f) "Remote hearing" means a hearing which is conducted in whole or in part, or only with respect to certain participants, through teleconference, videoconference or other means of telecommunication technology by which persons in more than one location simultaneously participate.